 Any baby who is born before the 37th week of pregnancy is called "premature" or "preterm."
 These babies are usually smaller than a full-term baby and have special feeding needs.

 The more premature a baby is, the more help he or she will need to eat.
 Babies who are born before 34 weeks may not be able yet to suck and swallow milk from their mother's breast.
 To start, they may be fed through a vein.
 They'll get a fluid mix that contains sugar, protein, fat, vitamins, and minerals to help them grow.

 Trouble Latching On

 Babies who are born early have more trouble suckling and swallowing -- actions that they need to master so they can nurse.
 Sometimes even full-term babies can't quite latch on to their mother's breast.

 If the baby is having trouble nursing, you can pump breast milk or supplement with formula.
-To feed a baby who can't latch on to the breast, you can use a spoon, medicine cup, or syringe.
+To feed a baby who can't latch on to the breast, you can use a bottle, spoon, medicine cup, or syringe.

 Other Reasons to Supplement